About & Recent Work

 I develop and produce arts activities and events within diverse communities in order to bring people together, explore social and environmental realities, enjoy creative processes and help to amplify under represented voices.
 Most of my projects and commissions are collaborative and cross many media.

-Photo by Alice Hendy
+Photo by Ruby Turner

 2023 Place Portrait Spike Island

-Place Portrait is a multimedia installation that examines the complexity of a specific area, as well as how people experience and perceive different places.
+Place Portrait Spike Island is a multimedia installation that examines the complexity of a specific area, as well as how people experience and perceive different places.
 The work explores Spike Island’s neighbourhood and includes interviews with local characters (both human and more-than-human), ambient sound, still and moving images, and found, reused and newly created materials.
 It invites us to connect with our locality and to re-think our neighbourhoods.
-For more info and exhibition times.
-Commissioned by Spike Island Arts and funded by WEVAA
+Commissioned by Spike Island Arts and funded by WEVAA developed in partnership with Creative Youth Network alumni Caitlin Dawkes, Holly Humphries, Ryan Convery-Moroney and Tsipora St. Clair Knights.

 2023 Bris Hill Arts Programme